TOILmodular/MARBLES/README.md

 Furthermore, for calibrating Marbles you will need a high-precision multimeter.
 Mutable Instruments recommends a device capable of 50,000 counts.
 I used a 40,000 count device.

+The below procedure is also demonstrated in my [YouTube video](xxx).

-### Measuring CV Outputs
+### Measuring X1-X3 CV Outputs
 1. Set the voltage range (button J in the MI manual) to +5V (orange LED).
-2. Set the T mode (button E) to "coin toss" (green LED).
-3. Set the X mode (button N) to "control panel settings for all channels" (green LED).
+2. Set the X mode (button N) to "control panel settings for all channels" (green LED).
-4. Turn the "Spread" knob fully counter-clockwise.
+3. Turn the "Spread" knob fully counter-clockwise to keep the CV output signals constant.
-5. Turn the "Steps" button fully clockwise.
+4. Turn the "Steps" button fully clockwise to set the quantization to octaves.
-6. Connect the multimeter to CV output X1.
+5. Connect the multimeter to CV output X1.
-7. Observe the output voltage, while turning the X-side "Bias" knob, until you are as close to 1V as possible (typically a value between 0.9V and 1V).
+6. Observe the output voltage, while turning the X-side "Bias" knob, until you are as close to 1V as possible (typically a value between 0.9V and 1V).
-8. Write down the exact voltage measured.
+7. Write down the exact voltage measured.
 Let's call it X11V (1V for output X1).
 Ideally, that would be a value with 4 digits.
-9. Repeat steps 7 and 8 for 3V.
+8. Repeat steps 7 and 8 for 3V.
 Let's call that measured value X13V (3V for output X1).
-10. Repeat steps 7 to 9 for X2 and V3, so you get values X21V, X23V, X31V, X33V.
+9. Repeat steps 7 to 9 for X2 and V3, so you get values X21V, X23V, X31V, X33V.

+### Measuring Y CV Output
+1. Keep pressing the X mode button (N), while turning the "Spread" knob fully counter-clockwise.
-11. For measuring the Y output, keep pressing the X mode button N, while turning the "Spread" knob fully counter-clockwise and the "Steps" knob fully clockwise.
-Adjust the "Rate" knob to stabilize the CV output value to around 1V, like in step 7.
-Write down the CV value.
+2. Keep pressing the X mode button (N), while turning the "Steps" knob fully clockwise.
+3. Move the "Bias" knob of the X generator side to set the Y CV output as close to 1V, as possible (typically a value between 0.9V and 1V).
+Play around with the "Rate" knob to change and then stabilize the Y CV output.
+4. Write down the CV value.
 Let's call it 1VY.
-12. Repeat step 11 with 3V.
+5. Repeat steps 3 and 4 with 3V.
 Let's call that value 3VY.

-13. You now should have a list of 8 values for X11V, X13V, X21V, X23V, X31V.
+You now should have a list of 8 values for X11V, X13V, X21V, X23V, X31V.
 X33V, Y1V, Y3V.

 ### Calculating Offset and Scale
 Mutable Instruments provides a script for calculating offset and scale values for each of the 4 output channels, which will have to be added into the source code.
 If you are not familiar with using such a script (like I was), you can also easily do a manual calculation by using the formulas, given below.
 You need to calculate a ***SCALE*** and ***OFFSET*** value for each of the 4 CV outputs (X1, X2, X3, and Y).
-The variables ***XYV1*** and ***XYV3*** are those measured in the previous steps. ***XY*** stands for the different CV outputs X1, X2, X3, and Y.
+The variables ***XY1V*** and ***XY3V*** are those measured in the previous steps. ***XY*** stands for the different CV outputs X1, X2, X3, and Y.

-***SCALE_XY = -12426 / (XYV3 - XYV1)***
+***SCALE_XY = -12426 / (XY3V - XY1V)***

-***OFFSET_XY = 26555 - XYV1 * SCALE_XY***
+***OFFSET_XY = 26555 - XY1V * SCALE_XY***

 Example for X2 output: